 Assisted Hatching (AHA)

-Assisted hatching is used upon discretion in cases where no particular reason for repeated treatment failures cannot be found or if the zona pellucida is thicker than usual.
+Assisted hatching is discretionarily used when no specific reason for repeated failed treatments has been found or the embryo coat is thicker than normal.